jdhitsolutions/PSBluesky/docs/Add-BskyImage.md

 This command will upload an image to Bluesky and return a link that you can use in your post.
 This command will be called when you create a new post and specify an image.
 You shouldn't need to call this command directly.

+The image must be less than 1MB in size and the recommended format is PNG.
+Avoid transparent backgrounds.

 ## EXAMPLES

 ### Example 1